openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

      Use the West build command to build the hello_world example from the root directory of the Zephyr repository.
      You can find the firmware named `zephyr.bin` under the `build/zephyr directory`.

-7. Add the Zephyr environment script to `~/.bashrc`

-     Execute the following commands:
+7. Add the Zephyr environment script to `~/.bashrc`.
+Execute the following commands.

-     ```bash
+     ```console
      $ echo "source ~/zephyrproject/zephyr/zephyr-env.sh" >> ~/.bashrc
      $ source ~/.bashrc
      ```

-8. Add the Telink Zephyr remote repository：
+8. Add the Telink Zephyr remote repository.
 Download the Telink repo locally as a development branch and update it.

-     ```bash
+     ```console
      $ cd ~/zephyrproject/zephyr
      $ git remote add telink-semi https://github.com/telink-semi/zephyr
      $ git fetch telink develop